jbossdemocentral/jboss-datagrid-gettingstarted-demos/README.md

 --------------------------------
 For all demos/labs it's required to use the Enterprise Maven Repo.
 See here for more info.

-Build instructions are provided per demo.
+For module 1 instructions see here [README](projects/module1-demo/README.md)